maxzerbini/dingo/README.md

 # DinGo
 Data access in Go (DinGo).
-Generate Data Access Object (DAO) code from MySQL database schema.
+From database schema to RESTful API: all the code is generated for you in few seconds.

 ![Dingo](doc/img/dingo_small.png)

+## Main features

+DinGo creates a Microservice application starting from your MySQL database schema.
+These are the main steps followed by Dingo:
+- Data Model generation
+- Data Access Object (DAO) generation
+- Business Object (Biz) generation
+- View-Model generation
+- Service Object generation
+- Host Server creation
+- JSON configuration file creation

+The result you get is a Web API application that you just compile and run.

-The project is under development.
+NOTE: Currently the project is under development, not all the endpoints are implemented.

 ## Model Generation
 DinGo generates Model Data Transfer Object (DTO) reading the MySql database schema.